 The Purely Simple cake mixes are great!
 They are so easy to make and instead of adding oil like most mixes do, these have you add in whipped butter to the mixes.
 It makes for a smooth and creamy cake and it still bakes up light and fluffy.

-I made two cakes – one chocolate and one vanilla and I had so much cake that I made several shapes.
+I made two cakes – one chocolate and one vanilla – and I had so much cake that I was able to make several shapes.
 You can start out with cutting the cakes into 1-inch squares or use small cookie cutters to make fun hearts, circles, stars, and other simple shapes.
-They are perfect for just about any occasion, so why no have some fun with them!
+They are perfect for just about any occasion, so why not have some fun with them!

 What a fun way to say “I Love You” on Valentine’s Day!
 These homemade petit fours are better than chocolate and the kids can make these with Dad, put them in a pretty box and deliver them to Mom!
 Wouldn’t you love to get them for Mother’s Day as well?

-And then there’s Birthday Parties, housewarming events, church luncheons, and the list goes on and on!
+And then there’s Birthday Parties, housewarming events, church luncheons – the list goes on and on!
 I’m telling you, Homemade Petit Fours are even better than cupcakes when serving a lot of people.
 If you cut your cake nice and square, you can get 100 petit fours from two jelly roll pans.